- Expertly Crafted

-Next year marks the 50th anniversary of organised tourism to Antarctica – a business that sees more than 30,000 visitors attracted to the magnetic South every year.
+In 2016 they celebrated the 50th anniversary of organised tourism to Antarctica – a business that sees more than 30,000 visitors attracted to the magnetic South every year.
 They come to soak up the unique snowscapes, to photograph the gregarious wildlife – and to sample a slice of the Heroic Age of Exploration for themselves.
-But their window of opportunity is closing.
+But their window of opportunity is closing

 Antarctica is haemorrhaging a monumental 160 billion tonnes of ice every year, with icebergs bigger than Jamaica already breaking off and floating away.
 Now a new race has begun: to see the Earth’s last great wilderness in all of its chilling beauty while we still can.

 The appeal is clear: this is the closest to an alien environment anywhere on Earth – a wilderness so chillingly perfect it borders on fiction.
 It clearly captivated Shackleton, who made four trips during his own lifetime.